-The use of artificial intelligence (AI) tools and applications (e.g., ChatGPT) to produce content for course assignments and assessments is a violation of SIUE's academic policy, is prohibited, and will be treated as academic misconduct in this course.
-Plagiarism and AI detection software may be used to analyze submitted work.
+The use of artificial intelligence (AI) tools and applications (e.g., ChatGPT) to produce content for course assignments and assessments is a violation of SIUE's academic policy and is prohibited.

 Class Attendance and Expectations

 Students are responsible for ascertaining the policies of instructors regarding absences from class.
 (Please see university policy 119.)